 Learning about customer experience and brand loyalty is another crucial element for rebranding survey questions.
 The brand experience contains all the touchpoints a customer has with the brand; It shapes their satisfaction and loyalty.
 A company may ask for positive and negative experiences to uncover its strengths and weaknesses.

-Brands may use brand loyalty metrics like Net Promoter Score and brand value.
+Companies may use brand loyalty metrics like Net Promoter Score and brand value.
 These metrics represent the equity and trust the brand currently enjoys.
 Strong loyalty means higher rebranding risks, whereas declining loyalty signals a need for change.
-Here are a few rebranding survey questions that one may ask from their audience to learn about brand loyalty:
+Here are a few rebranding survey questions that one may ask their audience to learn about brand loyalty:

 This question helps companies to gain meaningful insights about customer satisfaction with brand experiences.
 The percentage of highly satisfied vs dissatisfied provides a benchmark to improve through the rebranding strategy.
 As companies execute logo rebranding, new branding guidelines, and other rebranding checklist items, they should continue surveying satisfaction to ensure better experiences.
 If customer satisfaction drops during the rebranding rollout plan, it signals missteps to address quickly.